Gordon Messenger

 General Sir Gordon Kenneth Messenger, KCB, DSO1, OBE (born 15 April 1962) is a retired senior Royal Marines officer who served as Vice-Chief of the Defence Staff from May 2016 to May 2019.
 As a colonel he commanded 40 Commando during the Iraq War, and led the Commando in the assault on the Al-Faw Peninsula.
 He served as British Commander of Task Force Helmand, during the 3 Commando Brigade deployment to Helmand Province, Afghanistan on Operation Herrick IX from 2008 to 2009.
+After his retirement, Messenger has held ceremonial positions, including Lord High Steward at the coronation of King Charles III in 2023.

 Early life and education

 Messenger was born on 15 April 1962 in Dundee, Scotland.
 He was educated at King Edward VI School, Southampton, then an all-boys school.
 He studied geography at the University of Leicester, graduating with a Bachelor of Science degree in 1983.

 Military career

 On 15 September 1983, Messenger was appointed an acting lieutenant on a short career graduate commission, (with seniority from 1 September 1982), transferring to a full career commission on 21 May 1986 with seniority from 1 September 1984.
 At this time he also qualified as a Mountain Leader.
 In 1995 he graduated from the Canadian Forces Command and Staff Course No 21.
 He was promoted substantive major on 30 June 1997, having previously held the rank locally.

 Messenger served with British forces in the former Yugoslavia in 2000 (Kosovo), for which he was appointed Officer of the Order of the British Empire (OBE).
 In 2001 he took command of 40 Commando.
 He was promoted substantive colonel on 30 June 2002, having previously held the rank on an acting basis.
-For his leadership of 40 Commando (and attached army units) in Iraq, including the initial assault on Al Faw peninsular, and an action against Iraqi armour at Abu Al Khasib, he was awarded the Distinguished Service Order (DSO) on 31 October 2003.
+For his leadership of 40 Commando (and attached army units) in Iraq, including the initial assault on Al Faw peninsular, and an action against Iraqi armour at Abu Al Khasib, he was appointed a Companion of the Distinguished Service Order (DSO) on 31 October 2003.
 After a sabbatical in Geneva, he joined the Joint Force Headquarters as Chief of Staff in July 2004, a job that saw him on various operations worldwide, including Operation Garron, the 2004 tsunami relief effort, Operation Highbrow, the Lebanon evacuation operation, and a six-month tour in command of the Operation Herrick preliminary operation in Afghanistan.
 He graduated from the UK Higher Command and Staff Course in 2007 and was promoted brigadier on 24 April 2007.
 On 1 April 2008 he was appointed an aide-de-camp to the Queen.